 The Rector of City St George's is The Lord Mayor of London and appointed each year in November.

-Alastair King was elected as the 696th Lord Mayor of the City of London in September 2024.
-He was then installed as the new Rector of City St George’s, University of London at a winter graduation ceremony held at the Barbican in January 2025.
+Dame Susan Langley was elected as the 697th Lord Mayor of the City of London in September 2025.
+As the first to be titled the ‘Lady Mayor of London’, she will be formally installed as the new Rector of City St George’s, University of London at a winter graduation ceremony held at the Barbican in January 2026.

-The Lord Mayor acts as an international spokesperson for the City of London, leading business delegations overseas to key international markets on behalf of the UK’s financial and professional services industry.
+The Lady Mayor acts as an international spokesperson for the City of London, leading business delegations overseas to key international markets on behalf of the UK’s financial and professional services industry.

-In his role as Rector, Alderman King will meet government representatives from around the world, alongside business leaders and policy makers internationally.
+In her role as Rector, Dame Susan will meet government representatives from around the world, alongside business leaders and policy makers internationally.

 A nod to the university’s historical links to the City of London, the installation of the elected Lord Mayor as Rector has been an important moment in the academic calendar since legacy City, University of London secured the Royal Charter in 1966.